 On the other hand, de Sousa explains that more superficial peels require little to no downtime and no serious post-peel complications.
-Deep peels, however, which typically involve phenol or 25% TCA, penetrate on a much deeper level and have serious constraints where required downtime is concerned.
-(Think sedation during application and up to eight weeks of prep time pre-peel.)
-Not surprisingly, deep peels aren't a popular choice (ahem, Samantha Jones) since they can yield unpredictable results and can even result in complications, pain, severe peeling, and inability to emerge from the dark.
-So, basically, they turn you into a vampire.
-(We kid.
-Kind of.)
+Deep peels, however, which typically involve phenol or 25 percent TCA, penetrate on a much deeper level and have serious constraints where required downtime is concerned.
+(Think sedation during application and up to eight weeks of prep time pre-peel).
+Not surprisingly, deep peels aren't a popular choice (ahem, Samantha Jones) since they can yield unpredictable results with side effects such as pain, severe peeling, and increased sensitivity to sunlight.

-Okay, let's talk benefits.
-In the most simplistic of terms, de Sousa explains to me that the Jessner solution essentially deconstructs the top-most layer of the skin and, in turn, triggers an inflammatory response from the skin layers that sit below.
+In the most simplistic of terms, de Sousa explains that the Jessner solution essentially deconstructs the top-most layer of the skin and, in turn, triggers an inflammatory response from the skin layers that sit below.
 Ultimately, since our skin has a natural intuition to heal itself, this leads to the removal of actinic keratoses (translation: sun damage) and the improvement of minor hyperpigmentation, scarring, wrinkles, and elasticity.

 Here's a look at what actually goes down: "The application of the peel itself only takes a few minutes," says de Sousa.
 "First, I'll thoroughly clean the skin and hydrate it as much as possible.
 I like to exfoliate with my sonic blade, where molecules of water are being burst by ultrasonic waves and hydration can supplement the skin.
 This particular technique is my safeguard against the peel solution penetrating too fast, too deep, or in an uneven manner.
 After skin hydration, a layer of the peel is applied using gauze and swiped around the skin.
 I allow about two minutes for the penetration of the product, and I observe the skin for any 'hot spots.'
 Typically, we apply two to three layers of the peeling solution and then will apply a corrective agent on top, which can include things like retinol, vitamins, hyaluronic acid, or peptides, depending on our goals for skin and what kind of underlying conditions there are."